pettersand/builder/devlog.md

 ## 21/09-23

 Started cleaning up the recent code for login and registration.
 Working on axios routing through to backend without having to hardcode the url.

+## 22/09-23
+finished refactoring of the LoginRegisterModal component, and cleaned up the API flow.